|

 noting that during the Cold War, the United States reportedly had dozens of nuclear warheads targeted on Moscow alone, because

+it contained so many military targets and so much “industrial capacity.”
 Presumably, the Soviets similarly targeted many U.S. cities.
 The statement that our nuclear weapons do not target populations

 per se was and remains totally misleading in the sense that the so-called collateral damage of large nuclear strikes would

+include tens of millions of innocent civilian dead.
 This in a nutshell is what nuclear weapons do: They indiscriminately blast, burn, and irradiate with a speed and finality

 that are almost incomprehensible.
 This is exactly what countries like the United States and Russia, with nuclear weapons on

-I have worked on issues relating to U.S. and NATO nuclear strategy and war plans for more than 40 years.
+hair-trigger alert, continue to threaten every minute of every day in this new 21st century.
+No Way To Win I have worked on issues relating to U.S. and NATO nuclear strategy and war plans for more than 40 years.
 During that time,

 I have never seen a piece of paper that outlined a plan for the United States or NATO to initiate the use of nuclear weapons